 Sean Quinn Jnr appeals contempt of court jail sentence

-The Supreme Court in Dublin has begun hearing an appeal by the son of bankrupt businessman Sean Quinn against his conviction and imprisonment for contempt of court.
+Ireland's Supreme Court is hearing an appeal by the son of bankrupt businessman Sean Quinn against the findings of contempt against him and his jail sentence.

 A judge ruled he, along with his father and cousin Peter Darragh Quinn, were in contempt for putting millions of pounds worth of international property beyond the former Anglo Irish Bank's reach.